ENT · HEAD & NECK

 Hearing loss doesn’t always happen suddenly; it often occurs gradually, making it harder to notice.
 Some warning signs include asking people to repeat themselves, needing the TV volume higher, or finding it difficult to follow conversations in noisy places.
 Early detection and the use of hearing aids can help preserve hearing and improve quality of life, but ignoring symptoms may lead to permanent loss.

-Water trapped in the ear can create a breeding ground for bacteria, leading to conditions like swimmer’s ear (otitis externa), which is an infection of the ear canal.
-If you swim frequently, wearing well-fitting earplugs can keep water out, reducing the risk of infection.
+Water trapped in the ear can create a breeding ground for bacteria, leading to conditions like swimmer’s ear (otitis externa).
+If you swim frequently, wearing well-fitting plugs can keep water out, reducing the risk of infection.
 After swimming, always dry your ears thoroughly by tilting your head or using a towel to avoid moisture buildup.

 7. Flying with a Cold

-Flying with a stuffy nose or sinus infection can lead to severe ear pain or “airplane ear,” as pressure changes during takeoff and landing can block the Eustachian tube.
-This blockage can cause earaches, difficulty hearing, or in extreme cases, even eardrum rupture.
+Flying with a stuffy nose or sinus infection can lead to severe ear pain or “airplane,” as pressure changes during takeoff and landing can block the Eustachian tube.
+This blockage can cause aches, difficulty hearing, or in extreme cases, even eardrum rupture.
 To avoid this, try using a decongestant before flying, or swallow and yawn frequently to help equalize the pressure.

 8. Not Drying Your Ears Properly